 In fact it is impossible to motivate yourself or try to adopt healthy habits when you are constantly telling yourself that you look horrible and imperfect.
 A negative body image is also tied to self-worth, and that being a certain body shape or size is what makes one worthy.
 So all these preoccupations we have about weight and shape may lead to feeling embarrassed in public, becoming self-conscious and avoiding any sort of activity.
 Our thoughts impact our emotions and behaviors, and its clear that feeling a strong dissatisfaction with our bodies will always stand in the way of reaching a healthy weight.

 It is no secret how the term 'Comfort Food' got its name, cuz eating does make you feel good.
 But if you find yourself needing the distraction of comfort food or you reach out to grab a fattening snack every time you are stressed or anxious, you are most probably stress eating.
 This means you may be eating when you’re not hungry, or without even thinking about it.
-We often dont even notice it, but not only do we eat more hen we are anxious, our food choices also change making us turn to foods that are sugary or high calorie.
+We often dont even notice it, but not only do we eat more when we are anxious, our food choices also change making us turn to foods that are sugary or high calorie.
 If this wasn't enough, every time we are stressed, our bodies produce more of a hormone called Cortisol that causes weight gain.

 Studies have shown that Depression can not only makes you gain weight, but also prevent weight loss.
 Research also suggests that merely having the perception of being overweight can increase psychological distress and lead to depression.
-In addition to symptoms like insomnia or fatigue making weight loss more difficult, some common prescribed anti-depressants may cause weight gain, making you feel like you're stuck in an impossible situation with no way out.
+In addition to symptoms like insomnia or fatigue making weight loss more difficult, some common prescribed antidepressants may cause weight gain, making you feel like you're stuck in an impossible situation with no way out.

 The core principle of using a psychological approach to weight loss is to identify faulty or unhelpful ways of thinking, looking for patterns of unhelpful behavior and learning better ways of coping with them.
 This not only helps in relieving symptoms but also makes room for healthy habits and behaviours to show more effective weight loss results.